rclement/romain-clement.net/content/articles/diataxis.md

 draft: false
 ---

-[Diataxis](https://diataxis.fr) is a framework to write documentation by using a 4 layers approach:
+Today I learn of [Diátaxis](https://diataxis.fr), a framework to write documentation by using a 4 layers approach:

 - Tutorials
 - How-to guides